karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 The reason we don't use events everywhere is because they just don't lend themselves to the linear flow we use for most code.
 However, over the last couple years, this has started to change.
 Why?
 The resurgence of JavaScript.
 We now have more code written in JavaScript and more developers are letting go of their old (generally negative) perceptions and learning the language anew.
 JavaScript is no longer a place where we can rely on hacks and hope it all keeps working.
 There's been a shift towards quality and maintainable JavaScript.
 That means we need to start worrying about coupling, cohesion and testability.
 When it comes to that, events are to JavaScript what DI is to Java/C# or metaprogramming is to Ruby.

 Let's say you're a [jQuery](http://www.jquery.com/) master (if you aren't, you can jump to Appendix A then B to start that journey whenever you want) and have built a series of generic plugins.
 These are things that we plan on reusing throughout our site.
 A lot of these plugins will need to interact with each other.
-For example, one of the plugins turns a simple list of rows into a pageable and sortable grid, and another allows a form to be submitted via ajax.
-Of course, when the user submits a new record, via the ajax form, the fancy grid needs to be updated.
+For example, one of the plugins turns a simple list of rows into a pageable and sortable grid, and another allows a form to be submitted via AJAX.
+Of course, when the user submits a new record, via the AJAX form, the fancy grid needs to be updated.
 First, let's look at the basic setup:

 	//applies the fancyGrid plugin to the element with an id of users
 	$('#users').fancyGrid();